TheCodeLessTraveled/Osprey-2.0/README.md

 # Osprey-2.0 ![GitHub all releases](https://img.shields.io/github/downloads/TheCodeLessTraveled/Osprey-2.0/total?color=green)

 Osprey gives you a bird's eye view of all your folders in a single parent window.
-Cascaded your windows or select a side-by-side view then drag the entire layout of folders like a single window.
+Create a tiled layout of your folder collection.
 Resize, minimize, and maximize as needed.
+Drag the entire layout to another screen.
 Organize windows one time and save.
-No need to search your cluttered taskbar.
+Create as many folder groups are you need and recall each group as needed.

 <html>
 <Body>